-his hostelry is widely acknowledged as the best traditional ryokan
+his hostelry is widely acknowledged as one of the best traditional ryokan

 in Japan, a claim shared with the Tawaraya directly across the narrow street.
 Its name derives from the Japanese word for holly, which is said to bring good fortune.

-Dating from 1818 and now in its sixth generation of innkeepers, this low-key inn has hosted countless international notables, yet the only evidence of grandeur is the occasional limousine sidling up in front.
-Nobel Prize-winning Japanese author Yasunari Kaw...
+Dating from 1818, this low-key inn has hosted countless international notables, yet the only evidence of grandeur is the occasional limousine sidling up in front.
+Nobel Prize-winning Japanese author Yasunari Kawabata called Hiiragiya his home away fr...